-The big draw, though, is the beach scene.
-The sandy sweeps here are among the best in the Caribbean, and Samana Town makes the perfect base for exploring them.
-Playa Bonita, on the peninsula’s northern shore, is a haven for surfing and diving.
-And Playa Rincon – a little further east – is so good-looking it made Condé Nast Traveller mag’s top 10 list of beaches.
-Just off the southern shore, meanwhile, is the little island of Cayo Levantado.
-Dubbed Bacardi Island thanks to a starring role in an advert for the brand, it’s all white sand, green palms and cobalt-blue sea.
-Plus, it pulls in the punters with its humpback whales, who visit every January for a 3-month dating session.
+The sandy sweeps here are among the best in the Caribbean.
+Playa Bonita, on the peninsula’s northern shore, is a haven for watersports.
+And Playa Rincon – a little further east – made Condé Nast Traveller mag’s top 10 list of beaches.
+Just off the southern shore is the island of Cayo Levantado, dubbed Bacardi Island thanks to a starring role in an advert for the brand.
+Plus, humpback whales visit every January for a three-month dating session.

 Despite its obvious draws, though, the area has managed to stay off the tourist radar for the most part.
 Wherever you head, expect an old-fashioned Caribbean way of life, with fishermen hauling in the day’s catch by the water, and locals playing dominos in front of pastel-coloured houses.

 Samana is a bit of a beach-lover’s playground.
 This peninsula on the Dominican Republic’s northeast coast has no end of white-sand bays and secluded coves.
 They all come with brilliant-blue waters and tall palms, too.
 Samana Town is a great base for exploring them, thanks to its central location.
 And the tiny isle of Cayo Levantado is just right for those who like their beach buzzing with activity.